 Multi-cloud computing refers to the strategy of using multiple cloud service providers, allowing organizations leveraging the services of two or more public/private cloud providers or a combination public-private, combining their offerings to build and manage their applications and infrastructure.
 This approach allows businesses to take advantage of the strengths and capabilities of different cloud providers, such as cost-effectiveness, performance, geographic coverage, or specialized services.
 It also offers increased flexibility, redundancy, and mitigates the risk of vendor lock-in (Hong et al., 2019).
-Multi-cloud solutions, that can be based on open source technologies such as Kubernetes, offer the possibility to ease migration of applications, improving portability since they support containerization and microservices.
+Multi-cloud solutions, that can be based on open-source technologies such as Kubernetes, offer the possibility to ease migration of applications, improving portability since they support containerization and microservices.
 Major challenges include the complexity in the management of the infrastructure, issues with integration and interoperability and security.
 The edge-computing paradigm enables data analysing, storage and offloading computations near the edge devices (such as Internet of Things - IoT - devices, sensors, mobile devices, etc.) to improve response time and save bandwidth (Pushpa and Kalyani, 2020).
 This approach aims at minimizing the data volume to process in the cloud, reducing network costs and bandwidth utilization and increasing reliability and scalability.
 Major challenges include the complexity in the management of the edge devices, security potentially affected by devices' vulnerability and synchronization of communications between edge devices and cloud infrastructure.

 Distributed cloud-edge computing, one of the main innovation streams for cloud computing, combines elements of cloud computing with edge computing, extending the capabilities of the traditional centralized cloud infrastructure by distributing cloud services closer to the edge of the network, where data is generated and consumed, rather than relying solely on centralized data centres.
-By moving cloud services closer to where data is generated, latency is reduced, and real-time or time-sensitive applications can benefit from faster response times and improved performance.
+By moving cloud services closer to where data is generated, latency (defined as the delay in network communication) is reduced, allowing fast response times, and real-time or time-sensitive applications (e.g., collection of observations from automated sensors and systems for guaranteeing efficiency in operations; early warning systems for disaster management and safety) can benefit from faster response times and improved performance.
 This is especially crucial for applications requiring immediate data processing and low latency.
-Recently, public cloud providers started to offer pre-configured appliances (e.g. AWS Outpost, Azure Stack) that brings the power of the public cloud to the private and edge cloud, and have defined collaborations with telcos (e.g. AWS and Vodafone, Google and ATT) to create 5G edge services.
+Recently, public cloud providers started to offer preconfigured appliances (e.g. AWS Outpost, Azure Stack) that brings the power of the public cloud to the private and edge cloud and have defined collaborations with telcos (e.g. AWS and Vodafone, Google and ATT) to create 5G edge services.
 Furthermore, the main open source cloud management platforms provide extensions (OpenNebula ONEedge, OpenStack StarlingX, Kubernetes KubeEdge) for enhancing private clouds with capabilities for automated provisioning of compute, storage and networking resources and/or orchestrate virtualized and containerized application on the edge.
 Major challenges include ensuring data security across the distributed locations, for a safe communication between cloud and edge, and resource management and network reliability.